getpelican/pelican-plugins/Readme.rst

 Dateish                   Treat arbitrary metadata fields as datetime objects

+Dead Links                Manage dead links (website not available, errors such as 403, 404)

 Disqus static comments    Adds a disqus_comments property to all articles.
 Comments are fetched at generation time using disqus API

 Encrypt content           Password protect pages and articles